Quantum origin of the primordial fluctuation spectrum and its statistics: Some preliminaries on the emergence of features of the CMB and statistical considerations

-In fact, it is perhaps worth noting, that in the usual accounts, it is hard to pinpoint where exactly the statistical aspects come into play and which kind of the statistics one is dealing with.
-That is, in the standard approach, the specific Universe is not described in any sense (not even in terms of any unknown, yet explicitly identified quantities), and the randomness which characterizes it lies hidden in unspecified aspects associated with the multiple interpretations.
-In other words, one can not identify the random variables; one does not know how many there are; one can not say how the various elements of the ensemble differ from each other, etc.
+Let us start this section by noting that, in the usual accounts, it is hard to pinpoint where exactly the statistical aspects enter at the theoretical level, how that is connected to the kind of statistics one considers at the observational level, and which kind of statistics one is dealing with.
+That is, in the standard approach, our specific Universe is not described in any sense (not even in terms of unknown yet explicitly identified quantities), and the randomness that one invokes, as characterizing the relation of theory and observation, lies hidden in unspecified aspects associated with the vagueness of the interpretations.
+In other words, one cannot identify the random variables; one does not know how many there are, and one cannot say how exactly the various elements of the ensemble of Universes differ from each other.
+One imagines an ensemble of universes and assumes that their collective departure from H\&I is somehow characterized by the H\&I vacuum state or the state that results form the unitary evolution thereof (despite such a state being homogeneous and isotropic).
+One then considers that the ensemble is being described, while each of the individual elements of the ensemble cannot be described, or that its description is irrelevant.